kumarlakshman/virtlet/README.md

 --> kubectl create -f operator.yaml

 --> kubectl create -f cluster.yaml (please refer to cluster.yaml from this repo for needed changes.)

+--> kubectl create -f toolbox.yaml <-- This will bring up the toolbox pod with all needed ceph clients for connecting to ceph
+                                       cluster.